-Rural Area Participation
+Rural Area Participation:

-Due to the emergency nature of COVID-19, parties representing rural areas were not consulted in the initial draft.
-However, parties representing rural may submit comments during the notice and commenter period in the event the Department promulgates proposed regulations.
+Due to the emergent nature of COVID-19, parties representing rural areas were not consulted.
+If these regulations are proposed for permanent adoption, all parties will have an opportunity to provide comments during the notice and comment period.